smir-ram/biophysics-protein-genomics/ProteinStructurePredictionCNN/data/.ipynb_checkpoints/README-checkpoint.md

 >T (Turn):
 The 'T' label is assigned to residues in a turn or loop that connects two strands of a beta sheet.
 Turns facilitate the folding of beta sheets.

 >NonSeq (Coiled-Coil): Propensity to wind around each other in a right-handed or left-handed supercoil.
-This winding creates a characteristic coiled or helical appearance.
+This winding creates a characteristic coiled or loop (any other type)

 ## N- and C-Terminals (Features 31 to 32)
 These features provide information about the N- and C-terminals of protein sequences.
 They offer insights into the terminus regions of the proteins.
 ## Solvent Accessibility (Features 33 to 34)
 These features include both relative and absolute solvent accessibility values.
-Absolute accessibility values are thresholded at 15, while relative accessibility values are normalized by the largest accessibility value in a protein and thresholded at 0.13
+Absolute accessibility values with probe radius 1.3 (roughly the radius of water molecule), while relative accessibility values are normalized by the largest accessibility value in a protein.

 ## The original solvent accessibility values are computed using the DSSP method.
 These features describe the accessibility of amino acids within proteins.

-## Sequence Profile (Features 35 to 56)
+## PSSM - position-specific scoring systems (Features 35 to 56)
 The sequence profile features provide detailed information about the occurrence of amino acid residues.
-The order of amino acid residues in the sequence profile is 'ACDEFGHIKLMNPQRSTVWXY', which differs from the order used for amino acid residues.
+The order of amino acid residues in the sequence profile is `ACDEFGHIKLMNPQRSTVWY-`, which differs from the order used for amino acid residues.
 These features offer a comprehensive view of the amino acid composition within protein sequences.

 ## Usage